 - Pre-K students work on a variety of writing skills.
-These skills include writing their name, writing letters, and beginning to create stories by drawing pictures, labeling them, and writing simple sentences.
+These skills include writing their names, writing letters, and beginning to create stories by drawing pictures, labeling them, and writing simple sentences.

-- Pre-K students are very curious and instruction in science and social studies provide time for them to explore, ask questions, and participate in investigations about the world around them.
+- Pre-K students are very curious and instruction in science and social studies provides time for them to explore, ask questions, and participate in investigations about the world around them.

 - Students also spend time in structured and unstructured art, music, fine motor, and gross motor activities.
 Technology is integrated and used throughout the day by the teacher and the students.